MemanAwad/alx-higher_level_programming/README.md

-This directot work with python try and except
+This repostiory contains program that works with python programming language